KrauseFx/krausefx.com/_drafts/trusting-sdks.md

     * Enable SSH remote access for the current account
     * Install & setup a keylogger that auto-starts when you login

-Once the attacker has the root password and SSH access, they can do anything.
+Once the attacker has the root password and SSH access, they can do anything listed above.

 <div class="video">
   <figure>